alchemyplatform/alchemy-mcp-server/README.md

 # Alchemy MCP Server

-A Model Context Protocol (MCP) server that enables AI assistants like Claude to interact with Alchemy's blockchain APIs in a structured way.
-This allows you to query blockchain data directly through your AI assistant without writing any code.
+A Model Context Protocol (MCP) server that enables AI agents to interact with Alchemy's blockchain APIs in a structured way.
+This allows agents to query blockchain data directly without writing any code.

-## What This Project Does
+## General Usage

-This MCP server creates a bridge between AI assistants and Alchemy's blockchain APIs, allowing you to:
+This MCP server creates a bridge between AI agents and Alchemy's blockchain APIs, allowing agents to:
 - Query token prices and price history
 - Get NFT ownership information
 - View transaction history